 If you’re looking for ecommerce success, BOPIS is the next acronym you need to learn.
 So, what is BOPIS in retail?
 Literally, the meaning of BOPIS is “Buy Online Pickup In Store.”
-Figuratively, BOPIS in ecommerce means a lot to your customer experience models.
+Figuratively, the BOPIS meaning in ecommerce applies to a lot to your customer experience models.

 Multiple-touchpoint retail is a major blind spot for ecommerce retailers.
 An expanded options menu for the customer became a deeply fragmented problem for retailers.
 Breakdowns happen when retailers think of each channel as a separate shopping experience.
 Ecommerce customers may pay with different methods or choose a different shipping method, but it all comes down to the same necessary get-it-right experiences: product selection, smooth payment processes, clean checkout and more.

 Consistent omnichannel customer experiences are a critical success factor for ecommerce.
 Your customers will tell you what they want—it’s up to you to listen.
 The solution for eliminating your worst customer friction points could come from basic BOPIS retail principles.
 Take a look into the main reasons why today’s customers choose BOPIS in retail, and start applying these lessons to your business.